-Compared to the first generation oral enzyme candidate of P1A, we believe that the second generation candidate, ribaxamase, will have activity against a broader spectrum of beta-lactam antibiotics, including both penicillins and certain cephalosporins.
-Due to the structural similarities between P1A and ribaxamase, and based on previous discussions with the FDA, certain preclinical data collected on P1A was used in support of an IND application for our new product candidate, ribaxamase.
+Compared to the first generation oral enzyme candidate of P1A, we believe that the second generation candidate, SYN-004 (ribaxamase), will have activity against a broader spectrum of beta-lactam antibiotics, including both penicillins and certain cephalosporins.
+Due to the structural similarities between P1A and SYN-004 (ribaxamase), and based on previous discussions with the FDA, certain preclinical data collected on P1A was used in support of an IND application for our new product candidate, SYN-004 (ribaxamase).
 P1A was evaluated in four Phase 1 and one Phase 2 clinical trials conducted in Europe.
 In total, 112 patients and 143 healthy normal subjects participated in these studies.

-Beta-lactamase enzymes have the ability to degrade beta-lactam antibiotics that may be excreted into the GI tract.
+Beta-lactamase enzymes have the ability to degrade beta-lactam antibiotics that may be excreted into the Gastro Intestinal tract (GI tract).
 P1A (the first generation candidate) showed acceptable safety and tolerability in a Phase 1 clinical trial.
 In addition, data from two Phase 2 clinical trials demonstrated that P1A had the ability to preserve GI microflora in hospitalized patients treated with IV ampicillin or the combination of piperacillin and tazobactam.